NaspoDev/bidsure-backend/README.md

 The backend for the BidSure auction web application.

-This is a university project for the course ITEC-4020.
+BidSure is a 4th-year university group project for the course ITEC-4020.
+My primary responsibility for the project was to design and develop the backend.

 ### Architecture